- Stock: In Stock

 Step 1: Insert the TF Card Before Powering On

-Insert the TF card (gold contacts facing up) into the TF slot on the front panel before switching on the machine.
+Insert the TF card, gold contacts facing up, into the TF slot on the front panel before switching on the machine.
 The card must be present — the machine will not boot correctly without it in the slot.

 Step 2: Power On and Allow Homing to Complete

 Press and hold the main power button for more than 500 ms. The status LED fades from dark to white, then flashes white during initialisation.
-Wait for both X and Y axes to complete the homing cycle before connecting the USB cable to any host computer.
+Wait for both X and Y axes to complete homing before connecting the USB cable to any host computer.

 Step 3: Install the Espressif Driver (Windows 7 / 8 Only)